karino2/TeFWiki-Electron/TeFWiki_concept.md

 You can only use a valid file name character for WikiLink.
 For example, you can't use `/`.

+## SubWiki

+TeFWiki now supports SubWiki feature.
+It is the feature that supports multiple independent wikis as children.

+The SubWiki is implemented as a directory.

+Child wiki cannot link to parent, parent can link to child wiki by a slash.
+For example, like `[[Subwiki1/Home]]`.
+If you follow the link to SubWiki, it ENTERs to that SubWiki and all WikiLink and RecentChanges are only for that SubWiki's one.
+For example, `[[Home]]` in the parent Wiki is `Home.md` while `[[Home]]` in the Subwiki1 is `Subwiki1/Home.md`.

+From child to parent, you can only navigate via bread crumbs.

+With these restrictions, you can move the SubWiki folder to another place and use it as an independent Wiki.
+For this characteristic, you can use each SubWiki as a deployment unit (for example, deploy to the GitHub Pages or GitHub Wiki by simple shell script).

 # Concept

 TeFWiki is just a plain text wiki, formated with GFM markdown + WikiLink.